swang666-666/weather-trend-forecasting/README.md

 3. Run the notebook in the `notebooks/` folder

+## Results
+I compared a simple baseline model with a Random Forest model for temperature forecasting.

+### Baseline model
+- MAE: 10.2418
+- RMSE: 14.0818
+- R²: -0.5930

+### Random Forest model
+- MAE: 1.2883
+- RMSE: 2.2715
+- R²: 0.9585

+The Random Forest model performed much better than the baseline, which suggests that the time-based features and weather-related variables were useful for forecasting.

+## Feature Importance
+The most important features in the Random Forest model were:
+- temp_roll3
+- temp_lag1
+- temp_lag2
+- pressure_mb
+- humidity

+This suggests that recent temperature history and a few weather conditions played the biggest role in short-term forecasting.

 ## Note
 This project is meant to be simple, readable, and easy to follow.
 I tried to keep both the code and the explanation clear.